farisachugthai/dynamic_ipython/docs/source/ipython_keybindings.rst

                              & insert_mode))(insert_unexpected)

-The documentation also shows a way of adding a Conditional Filter *a la Prompt Toolkit* to the Enter key.
+The documentation also shows a way of adding a `Conditional` Filter *a la Prompt Toolkit* to the Enter key.
 Looks like it invokes some :class:`prompt_toolkit.application.Buffer()` type code.

-Continue on in this fashion for as long as you need IPython barely comes with any keybindings.
+Continue on in this fashion for as long as you need.
+In my opinion, IPython barely comes with any keybindings.
 I'm going to drop 1 that I thought was interesting though.
-*Also because i didn't know or remember these were keybindings.*

 .. code-block:: python3